msdirtbag/msdirtbag.github.io/_posts/2022-08-12-How to secure WAC Access with PIM.md

 title: How to secure WAC Access with PIM
 thumbnail-img: ./assets/img/wacpim.jfif
 ---
-🥷🏻How to secure Windows Admin Center access via Azure Arc:
+🥷🏻Windows Admin Center is powerful service that requires specific permissions to utilize.
+To manage this privilaged Windows Admin Center access, you should use Azure AD PIM to require Just-In-Time access and enforce special Condition Access rules.

 1. Create a custom role for WACAdmin on the subscription containing your Arc servers. (always use custom roles)
 2. Create a role-assignable Security Group in Azure AD.